thecredibleway/thecredibleway-com/docs/faq/questions/how-can-the-bible-be-trusted-if-it-was-written-by-mere-men.md

 origin in the human will, but prophets, though human, spoke from God as they were carried along by the Holy Spirit."* The human element is real, but it is the Spirit of God who guided their words.

-This is in stark contrast to other religions which teach the opposite - skeptics often claim that *[All religions are paths to the same god](./arent-all-religions-paths-to-the-same-god.md)*; however [nothing is further than the truth](./arent-all-religions-paths-to-the-same-god.md#the-nature-of-god---personal-vs-impersonal).
+This is in stark contrast to other religions which teach the opposite - sceptics often claim that *[All religions are paths to the same god](./arent-all-religions-paths-to-the-same-god.md)*; however [nothing is further than the truth](./arent-all-religions-paths-to-the-same-god.md#the-nature-of-god---personal-vs-impersonal).
 Some like Buddhism deny the existence of God and focus on enlightenment by good deeds.
 Islam teaches a different god in Allah altogether, and Hinduism teaches of 330 million gods.